awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

 ## Prerequisites<a name="array-tutorial-prereqs"></a>

 This tutorial has the following prerequisites:
 + An AWS Batch compute environment\.
-For more information, see [Creating a Compute Environment](create-compute-environment.md)\.
+For more information, see [Creating a compute environment](create-compute-environment.md)\.
 + An AWS Batch job queue and associated compute environment\.
-For more information, see [Creating a Job Queue](create-job-queue.md)\.
+For more information, see [Creating a job queue](create-job-queue.md)\.
 + The AWS CLI installed on your local system\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
 + Docker installed on your local system\.
 For more information, see [About Docker CE](https://docs.docker.com/install/) in the Docker documentation\.